UGA Griffin Campus · Research & Education Garden

 Your Guide to Stormwater Infrastructure

-This 9-stop walking tour at UGA's Griffin Campus showcases practical, nature-based approaches to managing stormwater in urban landscapes.
-Whether you're here in person or exploring from home, every stop is designed to meet you where you are.
+This 9-stop walking tour at UGA's Griffin Campus shows practical ways to manage stormwater in urban landscapes: rain gardens, bioswales, permeable pavement, and more.
+Whether you're here in person or exploring from home, each stop works at two levels: a quick overview and the technical detail behind it.

 Visiting In Person?